mcheng-splunk/eks-fargate-fluentbit/README.md

 # Overview #

-There are 2 methods to export the EKS Fargate clouds into Cloudwatch.
+There are 2 methods to export the EKS Fargate logs into Cloudwatch.

 ![EKS Fargate logs architecture](./images/o11y-eks-fargate-architecture.png)